SAP/sap-customer-data-cloud-accelerator/README.md

   }]
 ```

-Here the first apiKey will have the webScreenSets filtered and on the second apiKey it will only show the emailTemplate 'doubleOptIn'.
-If the user needs to add that filter to all the ApiKeys that are on the configuration file, he can simply replace the apikey ID to '\*' for example:
+### Adding the filter to all the ApiKeys that do not have already a specific filter that are on the configuration file

 ```sh
 [{